gblvil/Python-RandomColorDesign/README.md

 # Python-RandomColorDesign
-Generate random image color with text.
+* Generate random image color with text.
+* Input your text.